atishay-kasliwal/atishaykasliwal.com/_pages/cv.md

 Service and leadership
 ======
-* Organized a press conference at the Crime Branch, drawing 200+ attendees to discuss the return of 500+ stolen phones.
+* Organized a press conference at the **Crime Branch**, drawing 200+ attendees to discuss the return of 500+ stolen phones.
-* Core Committee Member of the Jain Youth Cricket Club– For the past 3 years, organized monthly events for 500 people, managed event plans, coordinated with team members, and led a team during a tournament with 16 participating teams.
+* Core Committee Member of the **Jain Youth Cricket Club**– For the past 3 years, organized monthly events for 500 people, managed event plans, coordinated with team members, and led a team during a tournament with 16 participating teams.
 * Managed the interviewing of new hires at Accolite, assessing candidates for technical skills and problem-solving abilities.
-* Assisted in planning and executing the Symbioz Annual College Event, managing logistics, budgeting, and coordinating with various teams to ensure smooth operations and a successful event.
+* Assisted in planning and executing the **Symbioz Annual College Event**, managing logistics, budgeting, and coordinating with various teams to ensure smooth operations and a successful event.